Philadelphia 76ers: 2018–2019: Jimmy Butler year

-2020–2022
+2020–2022: Final years of the Ben Simmons era

-Before the season, the Sixers were expected to be another championship contender, as they were in the past two seasons, especially with Kawhi Leonard having left the conference.
-The Sixers had one of the worst away records in the NBA, but their league-best home record, with only 2 losses, kept the team afloat in the playoff race.
+Before the season, the 76ers were expected to be another championship contender, as they were in the past two seasons, especially with Kawhi Leonard having left the conference.
+The team had one of the worst away records in the NBA, but its league-best home record, with only two losses, kept the team afloat in the playoff race.

 Following the suspension of the 2019–20 NBA season, the 76ers were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
-The Sixers started the bubble in the sixth seed, tied with the Pacers, who had the tiebreaker.
+The 76ers started the bubble in the sixth seed, tied with the Pacers, who had the tiebreaker.
 The regular season finished with the 76ers in the sixth seed, a notable decrease in position from the previous two seasons.
 In the first round of the playoffs, the 76ers were eliminated by the Celtics in a 4–0 sweep.
 Head coach Brett Brown was fired on August 24, 2020.

 On October 3, 2020, the 76ers hired Doc Rivers as their new head coach.
 On November 2, the 76ers hired Daryl Morey to be their president of basketball operations.
 The 76ers went 49–23 and clinched the first seed in the Eastern Conference, capturing the division title for the first time in 20 years.
-In the opening round, they defeated the Washington Wizards in five games but lost to the Atlanta Hawks in the Conference Semifinals in seven games.
+In the opening round, they defeated the Washington Wizards in five games but lost to the Atlanta Hawks in the conference semifinals in seven games.
 Franchise player Joel Embiid, placed second in the voting for the NBA Most Valuable Player Award for the 2020–21 regular season behind first-placed winner Nikola Jokić.

-After the Game 7 loss to the Hawks in which Ben Simmons controversially passed on an open dunk to tie the game, Simmons demanded a trade and held out from participating in training camp.
+After the game 7 loss to the Hawks in which Ben Simmons controversially passed on an open dunk to tie the game, Simmons demanded a trade and held out from participating in training camp.
 The 76ers fined Simmons for conduct detrimental to the team, reportedly in excess of $19 million.